Palestinians tell UN: Israel adopted 'shoot to kill' policy in Gaza

 "The Palestinians that were killed or injured were exercising their right to peaceful protest," the letter states.
 "However the occupying Power had once again, in a premeditated manner, adopted a shoot-to-kill policy."

-IDF sources have stated at that at least 10 of those killed were known terrorists
+The IDF has stated at that at least 10 of those killed were known terrorists

-Since protests began on the Gaza border on Friday, over 1,500 Palestinians have been wounded.
+Since protests began on the Gaza border on Friday, over 1,500 Palestinians have been wounded according to the Gaza health ministry.